 SAGE (Semi-Automatic Ground Environment)

 SAGE is a landmark in the history of both radar and computing.
-The SAGE air-defense system was actually built by the United States in the 1950s.
+The SAGE air-defense system was built by the United States in the 1950s.
 It used radar on land, at sea, and in the air and was a major advance in telecommunications.
 A network of 23 control centers was built, each center receiving information from some 100 sources, principally radar stations.
 The surveillance and communications demands were met by real-time computerized processing of information.
 The computer for SAGE, the AN/FSQ7 built by IBM, was the first full-production machine with a magnetic core memory and the first to have a standby computer in case of machine failure.
 Each AN/FSQ7 weighed 250 tons and contained 49,000 electron tubes.

 Most of the human-machine interaction took place at large radar screens with light pens, rather than with punched cards or teletype terminals.
 The first test of SAGE—directing an interceptor plane to a target—occurred on 20 April 1951.
 The system performed well.
 However, it was not until 1 July 1958 that the first SAGE center went into regular operation.The system was fully operational by 1963.
+In 1956,Robert Everett became head of Lincoln Lab's Division VI, responsible for SAGE system design and testing.